 Professional (Practicing and Non-Practicing) Membership Applicants

-- An application fee applies to all Practicing and Non-practicing applications.
-This fee does not include the membership dues, which are paid if your application is approved.
+• A non-refundable application fee applies to all Practicing and Non-practicing application submissions.
+This fee does not include BCAK membership dues, which will become due and payable if your application is approved.

-- Two (2) year associate and three (3) year undergraduate degrees do not meet the BCAK standard for Practicing or Non-practicing membership and you will need to have completed a 4-year undergraduate degree (typically 120 credit hours) or equivalent.
+• Two (2) year associate and three (3) year undergraduate degrees do not meet the BCAK standard for Practicing or Non-practicing membership.
+You must have completed a 4-year undergraduate degree (typically 120 credit hours) or equivalent.

-- Degree(s) (diploma/s) submission - Online upload through the application portal.
-Typical BCAK receipt time, < 2 min for digital document
+• Degree(s) (diploma/s) submission - Online upload through the application portal.
+Typical BCAK received time, < 2 min for digital document

-- Official Transcripts (Applies only to Canadian educated applicants - see below for International requirements) - Request official transcripts from your post-secondary educational institution(s) and have them sent directly by the institution to the BCAK - Typical BCAK receipt time, Postal mail: 10 to 30 business days, Email or Fax: 7-10 business days
+• Official Transcripts (applies only to Canadian educated applicants - see below for International requirements) - Request official transcripts from your post-secondary educational institution(s) and have them sent directly by the institution to the BCAK - Typical BCAK received time, Postal mail: 10 to 30 business days, Email: 1 to 2 business days

-- Request your criminal record check through BC's Criminal Records Review Program - Completion time: typically less than one hour.
-Typical BCAK receipt time: Online - 7 to 30 business days after payment; Manually ~30-45business days after payment and submission.
+• Request your criminal record check through BC's Criminal Records Review Program - Completion time: typically less than one hour.
+Typical BCAK received time: Online - 7 to 30 business days after payment; Manually ~30-45business days after payment and submission.

 Internationally Educated Professional Membership Applicants

-- A user account must be set up and the required documents must be submitted for review.
+• A user account must be set up and the required documents must be submitted for review.
 No application fee applies.
-Payment of the academic membership fee or corporate affiliation fee is required prior to activation of membership or access to benefits.
+Payment of the academic membership fee is required prior to activation of membership or access to benefits.

-Following BCAK's receipt of the required supporting documents, your application will enter the review phase.
-The time required for review of your application will vary depending on category of membership, whether you completed your education in Canada or Internationally (whole or in part) and how long ago your education was completed.
+Following BCAK's receival of the required supporting documents, your application will enter the review phase.
+Your application and support documentation will then be reviewed by members of the Membership Application Review Committee.
+The time required for the committee members to review your application will vary depending on membership type and whether you completed your education in Canada, Internationally (whole or in part), work experience, references and other factors (such as the number of applications in the review queue).

-- Approximately 30 days for BC educated applicants graduating within the 2 years of application.
+• Approximately 30 days for BC educated applicants graduating within 5 years of application.

 Academic Applicants

-Once your application review is completed, you will receive notification by email as to the outcome of your review.
+Once your application review is completed and a decision made, you will receive notification by email as to the outcome of your review.

-- If your application is approved, you will have 30 days to activate and pay your membership dues.
-If you are not planning to activate and pay your membership dues within 30 days*, you must contact the BCAK office before the 30 day period expires. *Additional requirements may apply if do not complete membership activation and payment within 30 days of approval.
+• If your application is approved, you will have 30 days to activate and pay your membership dues.
+Additional requirements may apply if you do not complete membership activation and payment within 30 days of approval.

-- If your application is not approved, you will be informed which requirements have not been satisfied during the review process and provided general information as to whether the outstanding requirements can be achieved within a reasonable period of time.
-You have one (1) year from the date you are sent the notice of application review findings to complete any outstanding/additional requirements specified or your application will expire.
-After this time you will be required to meet the requirements which exist at the current time (new and additional requirements may be required) Review the applicant FAQ - My Grades in the required courses and/or elective courses do not meet the BCAK's requirements, what are my options?
+• If your application is postponed, you will be informed which requirements were identified as not having been satisfied during the review process and you will be provided additional information on how these outstanding requirements can be achieved within a reasonable period of time.
+You have one (1) year from the date you are sent the 'Notice of Application Review' to satisfy any outstanding requirements specified or your application will expire.
+Once an application expires, you are required to submit a new application and fee and meet the requirements in effect at the time of the new application if you wish to continue the application process.

 STEP 3: Read and Understand the Professional Guiding Documents